 Hacking is performed by someone exploiting weaknesses in a computer system or computer network.
 Although hackers have many weapons at their disposal when it comes to mounting attacks, major techniques used include:

 Denial of Service (DoS\DDoS)

-- Aptly named after the wooden horse used by the Greeks during the siege of Troy, a Trojan virus is malicious software (malware) that disguises itself as legitimate software.
+- Aptly named after the wooden horse used by the Greeks during the siege of Troy, a trojan virus is malicious software (malware) that disguises itself as legitimate software.
 It’s usually inadvertently installed by a PC user who intended to download a different software application or who downloaded an attachment from an email.
-Once installed on the victim’s computer, the Trojan virus can send data from the victim to the hacker.
-For example, a Keylogger Trojan records every stroke on a keyboard and then sends it to the hacker in order to steal passwords and other sensitive pieces of information.
-New Trojans are always being developed, keeping the hackers a step ahead of anti-virus software.
-One of the most famous attacks was the Storm Trojan of 2007, which affected an estimated one million to 10 million computers.
+Once installed on the victim’s computer, the trojan virus can send data from the victim to the hacker.
+For example, a 'keylogger trojan' records every stroke on a keyboard and then sends it to the hacker in order to steal passwords and other sensitive pieces of information.
+New trojans are always being developed, keeping the hackers a step ahead of anti-virus software.
+One of the most famous attacks was the 'Storm' trojan of 2007, which affected an estimated 10 million computers.
 Millions of dollars were spent in an attempt to contain the threat.

-- A Waterhole or Watering Hole attack targets a particular group of end users (such as members of an organization, industry or region).
-The attacker guesses or observes which websites group members often use and infects one or more of them with links to malware, so enabling it to disrupt computers and steal information without the user even knowing.
+- A 'waterhole' or 'watering hole' attack targets a particular group of end users (such as members of an organisation, industry or region).
+The attacker 'guesses' or 'observes' which websites group members often use and infects one or more of them with links to malware, so enabling it to disrupt computers and steal information without the user even knowing.
 Eventually, some member of the targeted group gets infected.
 This is a relatively new strategy and is harder to predict and stop.